DemocracyClub/register-design-patterns/index.md

 It follows a report about collaborative registers written for [The ODI][odi] by [Open Health Care][ohc] and [Democracy Club][dc].

+## Designing a data page

+One of the main report findings is that explaining the type and governance of a list is important, as well as explaining the collaboration type.

+We've made a [list of questions that we think should be answered]({{ site.baseurl }}/data-page-design) when explaining lists.

 ## Properties of lists

 In the report we tried to enumerate interesting properties of registers.
 We defined a list of terms that could be applied to any